NethServer/nethsecurity/docs/quickstart.md

 To install the system you can choose between 2 alternative methods:

 - write the downloaded image directly to the disk (recommended for virtual machines)
-- boot from an USB stick (recommended for physical machines)
+- boot from an USB stick (recommended for physical machines with Internet access)

 ### Virtual machines